Sri Lanka Army Seva Vanitha Unit: Projects

-Sri Lanka Army Seva Vanitha Unit conducts various welfare projects such as Viru Kekulu pre-schools, daycare centres, welfare shops, bakeries and salons, with the committed contribution of the dedicated membership.
+The Sri Lanka Army Seva Vanitha Unit conducts various welfare projects such as Viru Kekulu pre-schools, daycare centres, welfare shops, bakeries and salons, with the committed contribution of the dedicated membership.
 Construction of houses, endowment of educational scholarships and assisting in times of natural disasters, are done at both organisational and regimental levels.
 The volunteer service extended by the spouses of the army officers whilst multitasking at their roles as wives, mothers and professionals, is an immense strength to Sri Lanka Army.

 Branches

-All 22 regiments of the Sri Lanka Army have a Seva Vanitha branch.
+All 24 regiments of the Sri Lanka Army have a Seva Vanitha branch.
 Those branches are led by the wives of respective regimental commanders.
 The society of the wives of respective regimental commanders are also known as Regimental Ladies' Clubs.